Oskar1818/Haskell/README.md

 # Haskell labs
-some labs done in haskell
+some small scale projects done in haskell